sahassan012/find-the-gopher/README.md

 # Find The Gopher
 ## About

 The gopher hides in any of the holes in the field's ground.
-The goal of this game is to find the hole that contains the gopher.
+The goal of this game for the players is to find the hole that contains the gopher.
 As a user, you can choose two game modes: guess-by-guess or continuous.In guess-by-guess game mode, you get to choose when the players will make a move.
 In the continuous mode, the players make moves one after another.

 ## How it works